ariannamethod/Arianna-MT7.0/README.md

 ### Semantic search

 Send `/search <query>` to look up relevant snippets from the Markdown files in `config/`.
-The bot responds with the closest matches.
+The bot responds with the closest matches and caches results in Redis for a short time.
 If you update the files, run `/index` to rebuild the search vectors.

 ### Resonator chapters